woodrush/lambdalisp/README.md

 ```

 Currently, this should install the command `gcc-11`.
-After installing gcc, check the command that it has installed.
+After installing gcc, check the command it has installed.

 Then, edit the `Makefile`'s `CC` configuration: